bxparks/AceRoutine/README.md

   inside the coroutines, which wasn't possible using the Duff's Device.
 * Each "coroutine" needs to keep some small number of context variables.
   In the C language, this needs to be passed around using a `struct`.
-It occurred to that in C++, we could make the context variables almost disappear by making "coroutine" an instance of a class and moving the context variables into the member variables.
+It occurred to me that in C++, we could make the context variables almost disappear by making "coroutine" an instance of a class and moving the context variables into the member variables.
+* I could use C-processor macros similar to the ones used in [AUnit](https://github.com/bxparks/AUnit) to hide much of the boilerplate code and complexity from the user, making the library a lot easier to use, and producing code that's easier to maintain.

 I looked around to see if there already was a library that implemented these ideas and I couldn't see one.
 However, after essentially finishing this library,